www3838438/status/site/content/incidents/8-12-17-intermittent-connectivity-issues-simple-api.md

 **Investigating:** The Simple API in the eu-west-1 region is experiencing intermittent connectivity issues.

-**Resolved:** The connectivity issues could have been identified and resolved.
+**Resolved:** The connectivity issues have been identified and resolved.